Nepal Country Summary

 World Bank: Control of Corruption Percentile Rank | 34 |

 Corruption in Nepal is described as endemic and institutionalized, significantly impacting government procurement, licensing, and revenue management.
-The Prevention of Corruption Act 2002 aims to combat these issues, but its enforcement is inadequate, leading to pervasive corruption within the judicial system and among officials.
-Despite some efforts by the Commission for the Investigation of Abuse of Authority (CIAA) to address corruption, particularly among lower-level bureaucrats, the overall environment remains highly corrupt, as evidenced by Nepal's low ranking on the Corruption Perception Index.
+The Prevention of Corruption Act 2002 aims to combat corruption, but its enforcement is inadequate, leading to pervasive corruption within the judicial system and among officials.
+While the Commission for the Investigation of Abuse of Authority (CIAA) is tasked with addressing corruption, it primarily targets lower-level bureaucrats, and the overall lack of conflict-of-interest regulations further complicates the situation.

 Economy

 Nepal's economy has an annual GDP of approximately USD 53.81 billion, with significant trade totaling USD 17.5 billion.
-Despite its potential in sectors like energy, tourism, and agriculture, the country faces challenges such as political instability, corruption, and bureaucratic inefficiencies that hinder foreign investment.
-However, foreign direct investment has been on the rise, and the government's recent initiatives, including the Millennium Challenge Corporation's Compact, aim to enhance economic growth through infrastructure development.
+Despite its potential in sectors like energy, tourism, and agriculture, the country faces challenges such as political instability, corruption, and bureaucratic inefficiencies that hinder foreign investment, although foreign direct investment has been on the rise in recent years.

 Buy Full Nepal Report